jjrom/resto/README.md

 * set "debug" to false
 * set a "tokenDuration" no greater than 3600 seconds (i.e. 1 hour)
 * set a non obvious "passphrase" for JWT (or at least change the default one !)
-* if you want to limit API access, remove 'localhost' from the corsWhiteList and explicitely add allowed domain names
+* if you want to limit API access, remove 'localhost' from the corsWhiteList and explicitly add allowed domain names
 * set a strong password for the database 'resto' user